Use Confluence as a Knowledge Base

 - Watch - encourage people to watch pages that interest them, or watch the entire space.

 - Comments - allow logged in users (or even anonymous users) to comment on knowledge base articles.
 This is a simple way to connect with your end users.

 - RSS - create an RSS feed and add the link to your knowledge base homepage (choose Help > Feed Builder).
 Alternatively encourage users to create their own feed - useful if they want to keep up with particular topics (labels), rather than receive notifications for the whole space.

 Integrating your knowledge base with other Atlassian products

 If your Confluence site is connected to another Atlassian product (via an application link), you can make use of these great integration features:

-- If you use JIRA Service Desk - specify your Confluence space to be used as a knowledge base.
-Users can search your knowledge base directly from within the Service Desk customer portal.
+- If you use JIRA Service Desk - link a Confluence space to be used as a knowledge base.
+Users (including those without a Confluence license) can search your knowledge base directly from within the Service Desk customer portal.

-- If you use Confluence Questions - add a Questions list macro to troubleshooting articles, to highlight the top questions with the same topic as the article, and an Ask a Question button to the knowledge base homepage.
+- If you use Questions for Confluence - add a Questions list macro to troubleshooting articles, to highlight the top questions with the same topic as the article, and an Ask a Question button to the knowledge base homepage.

 Extending your knowledge base with third party add-ons

 The Atlassian Marketplace has a large number of add-ons for Confluence.
 A common addition to Knowledge Base spaces is a survey or form tool, which enables you to get feedback on the usefulness or usability of your knowledge base articles.